-Classic stuffed with shallots, garlic, walnuts, breadcrumbs, chopped mushroom stems, and parsley.
+Stuffed mushrooms with shallots, garlic, walnuts, breadcrumbs, chopped mushroom stems, and Parmesan!

-- 18-24 button or cremini mushrooms, scrubbed clean, stems separated from the caps
+- 18-24 button or cremini mushrooms, scrubbed clean, stems separated from the caps, stems finely chopped

 - 1 Tbsp butter

 - 2 small shallots, minced, about 2 Tbsp